-• being smelly or dirty
+- being smelly or dirty

 - being hungry or not given money for food

 - having unwashed clothes or inappropriate clothing for the weather

 - anaemia

 - body issues, such as poor muscle tone or prominent joints

 - medical or dental issues

 - missed medical appointments, such as for vaccinations

 - not given the correct medicines

 - poor language or social skills

 - regular illness, infections or skin issues

 - repeated accidental injuries, often caused by lack of supervision

 - thin or swollen tummy

 - tiredness

 - untreated injuries

 - weight or growth issues.

 - living in an unsuitable home environment, such as having no heating

 - being left alone for a long time

 - taking on the role of carer for other family members.

 - becoming clingy

 - becoming aggressive

 - being withdrawn, depressed or anxious

 - changes in eating habits

 - displaying obsessive behaviour

 - finding it hard to concentrate or take part in activities

 - missing school

 - showing signs of self-harm

 - using drugs or alcohol

-- 7.4.
+- 7.5.
 The Foundation recognises that children with SEND are particularly vulnerable due to additional barriers to recognising abuse.
 These could include assumptions that indicators of abuse such as behaviour, mood and injury relate to the child's disability without further exploration or communication barriers to disclosing abuse.
 The Foundation works together with the College SEND Team to identify signs of abuse or neglect and provide appropriate support for such children.

+- 7.6.
+Where there has been abuse, the College will take actions to learn lessons.

-8.0 PEER ON PEER ABUSE INCLUDING SEXUAL VIOLENCE AND SEXUAL HARASSMENT AND SERIOUS VIOLENCE
+8.0 PEER ON PEER ABUSE INCLUDING SEXUAL VIOLENCE AND SEXUAL HARASSMENT